Master hexagonal architecture in Rust

 Is hexagonal architecture right for me?

-In part four, we'll be discussing the trade-offs of using hexagonal architecture compared with other common architectures, and see how it simplifies the jump to microservices when the time is right.
+In Part IV, we'll be discussing the trade-offs of using hexagonal architecture compared with other common architectures, and see how it simplifies the jump to microservices when the time is right.

 Trade-offs of hexagonal architecture in Rust